JLijbers/JLijbers/README.md

 ## 🔭 Current Projects

-- **Automated Software Development**: By leveraging AI, the application I developed transforms feature requests into code changes: [Joris](https://github.com/JLijbers/Joris).
+- **Automated Software Development**: By leveraging AI, my application [Joris](https://github.com/JLijbers/Joris) transforms feature requests into code changes.
 - **Chat with your website**: Developed an application to chat with all information on a given website.
 - **Recipe translator**: A demo application to test (co)developing with [GPT-engineer](https://github.com/AntonOsika/gpt-engineer).
 - **No place like home**: Using an AI vision-model and an image index to search for similar images in large non-labeled databases.